I spent six months listening. Here's what I heard.

 I'm Mark Crosling, founder of Haven AI.

 I spent years navigating the gap between knowing what I should do and actually doing it.
-Then AI arrived—and I watched that gap become a chasm for millions of freelancers.
+Then AI arrived.

-I spent six months researching the private struggles of 2,800+ freelancers across seven occupation families.
+I spent six months researching the private struggles of 2,800+ freelancers — work that's since grown into Haven AI's 8,300+ quote VOC database across 13 coaching modules.
 The data was undeniable: freelancers were facing two identity threats at once—an AI disruption that threatened what they do, and invisible employee conditioning that shaped who they are.
 Nobody was addressing either one at the identity level.

 We built Haven AI because the crisis freelancers face in 2026 isn't about talent or tools.
 It's about identity—and you deserve a guide who helps you navigate it.